anniehedgpeth/go-kata/README.md

 ## Basics

+This gets you through most of the basic elements of golang.

 _After every step run the program and see the result_
 1. Create a program in the `main` package (and folder) that outputs `Hello, World!`
 2. (Variables) Extract `World` into a local variable `name`